 Why is food poverty increasing in the UK?

-And the no recourse to public funds policy, which stops people accessing benefits or any help from the state depending on their immigration status, is also at the root of crisis for many people in the UK.
+And the no recourse to public funds policy, which stops people accessing benefits or any help from the state due to their immigration status, is also at the root of the crisis for many people in the UK.

 Where is food poverty worst?

 According to the Food Foundation, food poverty is worst in the north east of the country – where 27.8 per cent of residents faced difficulties affording food in September 2022.
 Scotland also has high levels of food poverty at 24.2 per cent, while Northern Ireland reports levels at 22.4 per cent.

 The TUC found one in seven people across the UK (14 per cent) were skipping meals or going without food in October because they couldn’t afford the essentials.
 And over two-fifths (44 per cent) of Brits are having to cut back on food spending.
 But it’s worse in some areas of the country.

 In Birmingham Ladywood, well over one in four (29 per cent) of people are skipping or going without food, according to the TUC.
 That’s followed by Dundee West (27 per cent), Glasgow (24 per cent) and Rhondda (24 per cent).

 In Bootle, Birmingham Ladywood and Liverpool Walton, six in 10 constituents are cutting back on food spending.
 But in wealthier constituencies like Richmond Park and Chelsea and Fulham, it’s still affecting three in 10 local residents.